rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

     oc get pods -n ${TEAM_NAME}-ci-cd
     ```

 🪄🪄 Magic!
 You've now deployed an app of apps to scaffold our tooling and projects in a repeatable and auditable way (via git!).
-Next up, we'll make extend the Ubiquitous Journey with some more tooling 🪄🪄
+Next up, we'll extend the Ubiquitous Journey with some more tooling 🪄🪄